earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 The ability to suggest changes to ANY repo, without needing administrative privileges is a powerful feature of GitHub.
 In our case, you do not have privileges to make changes to the `earthlab/14ers-git` repo.
-However, you can make as many changes as you want in your fork, and then suggest that EarthLab incorporate those changes into their repo, using a pull request.
+However, you can make as many changes as you want in your fork, and then suggest that Earth Lab incorporate those changes into their repo, using a pull request.

-## Pull Requests in GitHub
+## Pull requests in GitHub

 *This section was adapted from
 <a href="https://guides.github.com/activities/hello-world/#pr" target="_blank"> the GitHub Hello World guide</a>.